Fashion and clothing in the Philippines: Women's clothing

-Baro't Saya (literally "Shirt and Skirt") is the Filipino style of women's clothing.
-Traditionally, it is composed of a blouse and a long skirt with a "panuelo".
-It evolved many variants, some are regional.
-The upper-class women wore more elaborate baro't saya sewn with beads and colorful designs.
-The skirt is also wider than what lower classes wore.
+Baro't Saya (literally "shirt and skirt") is the Filipino style of women's clothing.
+Traditionally, it is composed of a blouse and a long skirt with a pañuelo (fichu or scarf).
+It evolved many variants, some are regional, while upper-class women wore more elaborate baro't saya sewn with beads and colorful designs.
+Their skirts would also tend to be wider than those worn by the lower classes.

 These types of clothing that are "simple yet functional" that have both indigenous Filipino qualities and Spanish influence started to become prominent during the 16th-century in the Philippines.

 Such clothing, through the innovation of modern-day Filipino fashion designers, can be worn in the Philippines for formal occasions and office uniforms.
-These "national clothes" can be made from materials such as piña, jusi, abaca, and Mindanao silk.
+These can be made from materials such as piña, jusi, abaca, and Mindanao silk.

 Baro't Saya

-The traditional Baro't Saya was worn by the lowland christian majority in Filipinas.
-It includes the blouse called "baro" and a skirt called "saya".
-It is the Archetype of every Filipiniana dress that has evolved throughout the colonial era of the Philippines.
-Today, the dress represents the rural life in the Philippines.
+The Baro't Saya is commonly worn among women of the lowland Christian majority.
+The basic ensemble includes the blouse called baro and a skirt called saya.
+It is the achetype of Filipiniana dress that has evolved throughout the colonial era, and today, the dress represents the rural life in the Philippines.